sonipapa/Interactive-Lab-Hub/Lab 3/README.md

 A demo of testing the lie detector system is in this video:

 [![Video of lie detector demo](https://img.youtube.com/vi/aomxX3Do4NY/maxresdefault.jpg)](https://youtu.be/aomxX3Do4NY)

+(click the pic above to watch the video)

 Answer the following: